Skip to main content

 How can I import bridge transactions?

-Merge transactions to represent a bridge between two blockchains
+Merge transactions together to represent a bridge between two blockchains

 Benjamin Yoder avatar